mchalapuk/wson-event-connector/README.md

 ```

 Constructs a connector which is able to serialize instances of **Class**.
-Class' constructor must accept single argument, which is a map containing initial
+Class' constructor must accept single argument, which is&nbsp;a map containing
-values for properties of constructed object (init object pattern?).
-Constructed
+initial values for properties of constructed object (init object pattern?).
-connector serializes fields of names and in order as passed in
+Constructed connector serializes fields of names and in order as passed
-**serializedFields** array.
+in **serializedFields** array.

 ```js
 var WSON = require('wson');